vitaliy-mykhaylovskiy/CodeTask/README.md

 # Introduction
+The coding part of the technical interview consists of two parts: "offline" and "online".

+## "Offline" Coding Session

+The main puprpose of this simple coding task - to make you more confident with the process we use for an "online" coding session.
+You can work on it at time that is corfortable for you.
+It should not take more than an hour or so.
+We're not looking for "perfect" solution.
+First of all we're looking for "working" solution.

-The solution consist of two projects: console and test.
+So, the VS solution in this repo consist of two projects: console and test.
-The console project contains `StringUtils.RearrangeWords` which is not yet implemented.
+The console project contains `StringUtils.RearrangeWords` method which is not yet implemented.
-You should imlement the method according to the spec below.
+You should imlement the method according to the **"Rearrange Words in a Sentence"** spec below.
+Make sure all tests in the test project are passed.
+You can use either VS Code or Visual Studio while crafting this - whatever is more convenient for you.

+## "Online" Coding Session

+We're going to talk a little bit about implementation details of the "offline" task.
+So, there is no need to send it in advance.
+Also, there will be several similar simple small tasks you need to code online.
+Don't be stressed out.
+You're free to use Intellisense hints, Google whatever you need in order to make it working.
+This should not take more than an hour as well.

+Make sure you have [Visual Studio Live Share](https://visualstudio.microsoft.com/services/live-share/) extension installed locally.
+We are going to use it during online coding session.
+Also, keep in mind that in order to start Live Share session you should use either Microsoft or GitHub account.

-# Rearrange Words in a Sentence
+## Rearrange Words in a Sentence

 Given a sentence text (A sentence is a string of space-separated words) in the following format:
 - First letter is in upper case.